tszheichoi/awesome-sensor-logger/UNITS.md

 ## Bluetooth

 Each row is one received advertisement.
-Sensor Logger records advertisements raw and does not interpret them, so decoding the payload is left to you.
-See the [Recording Bluetooth LE sensors](https://github.com/tszheichoi/awesome-sensor-logger#recording-bluetooth-le-sensors) section of the README for worked examples.
+Sensor Logger records advertisements raw, and may additionally interpret them where an existing decoder is available -- see the [sensor-ble](https://github.com/tszheichoi/sensor-ble) library for the supported devices.
+For decoding raw payloads yourself, see the [Recording Bluetooth LE sensors](https://github.com/tszheichoi/awesome-sensor-logger#recording-bluetooth-le-sensors) section of the README for worked examples.

 - `id` is the device identifier (a MAC address on Android, a system-assigned UUID on iOS).
 - `rssi` is the Received Signal Strength Indicator, in dBm.
 A larger negative value means a weaker signal.
 Can be null.